t3kt/raytk/docs/_reference/operators/material/index.md

     summary: A material element that uses the Gooch shading model.
   - name: iridescenceContrib
     status: beta
+    summary: Shading element that produces a rainbow pattern around the edges of shapes, depending on which direction the surface is facing (the surface normal).
   - name: matCapContrib
     status: beta
   - name: modularMat